 Although few of us are fortunate enough to have a name as unique as Elon Musk’s baby, a relatively uncommon name could serve you well in internet territory.
 Besides the obvious benefit of memorableness, a unique name makes for a less competitive keyword – which basically means you won’t have to spend hundreds of dollars on boosting your name up the search engine results.

 Let’s say you have a great idea – something that might be even better than memory foam pillows or miniature rubbish bins for car cupholders.
 Of course, you want everyone to know about it, but you also want them to associate it with you and your brilliant mind.
 That gets much harder once you’re operating under a clever business name that bears no resemblance to your own name, so if “Future Thought Leader” is on your vision board, you should go ahead and embrace your given name.
 Don’t be shy – you’ll be landing interviews on boujie talk shows in no time.

-So the perfect idea came to you after WEEKS of brainstorming and you jumped online to trademark it, only to find that it wasn’t quite as original as you thought.
+So you came up with the perfect idea after WEEKS of brainstorming and jumped online to trademark it, only to find that it wasn’t quite as original as you thought.
 If someone else has already snared your perfect name, you could always modify it, but you run the risk of it looking like a childhood email address.
 When you have no more ideas, your own name is always there, waiting to offer you a better (less challenging) option like an enthusiastic insurance salesperson.

 You like the idea of flexibility